By Andy Joel

 The Route, Part 5

 At this point the course of the tramway has been obscured, until beyond the M65, when we get to Clayton Brook Road, where it becomes a footpath again.
-I have to note that there is a Tramway Lane; I guess this was a lane that led to the tramway, not a road that used to be the tramway.
+I have to note that there is a Tramway Lane.
+There is no such lane in maps from 1930, and the lane does not follow what used to be the tramway.
+My guess is the current road dates only to the building of the M65.
+Did it previously follow the tramway?

 Just southwest of the junction of the M61 and M65 was the end of the tramway, and the start of the canal.
 There seems to be a large green space where this was; a canal basin with the tramway along both sides.
 There is housing all around it, so it is odd it has not been built over too.

-From here the canal headed east, then south, following the M61 to some degree.
+From here the canal headed east, the first little bit now a foot path, before going under the M61.
+It soon turned south, following the M61 to some degree.
 A short stretch at the very southern end is still useable where it joins the Leeds Liverpool Canal, but most of its length it is dry.